Self (?) Control

 They have an unhealthy interest in controversies and quarrels about words that result in envy, strife, malicious talk, evil suspicions and constant friction between people of corrupt mind, who have been robbed of the truth and who think that godliness is a means to financial gain.

-But godliness with contentment is great gain.”
+But godliness with contentment is great gain.
 1 Timothy 6:3-6 NIV

 “For the kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit.”
 Romans 14:17 NIV

-Instead, when we have or achieve that thing, the temptation is to want more because it does not satisfy the hungry heart.
-The desire to do more, have more, experience more may gain worldly success, power, and esteem but righteousness in the heart?
-Not so—unless that heart is yielded to God such that spiritual things are the highest desires.
-As we learn to be content with our lives, living and serving the Lord with gladness, our own self-focused heart’s desires fade over time.
-We are brought into the rest of God because He knows all about everything we truly need:
+When we have or achieve that thing, the temptation is to want more because it does not satisfy the hungry heart.
+The desire to do more, have more, experience more may gain worldly success, power, and esteem, but righteousness in the heart?
+Not so, unless that heart is yielded to God such that spiritual things are the strongest desires.
+As we learn to be content with our lives, living and serving the Lord with gladness, our own self-focused hearts’ desires fade over time.

 “Come to Me, all who are weary and heavy-laden, and I will give you rest.
 Take My yoke upon you, and learn from Me, for I am gentle and humble in heart; and you shall find rest for your souls.
 For My yoke is easy, and My load is light.”
 Matthew 11:28-30 NASB

-This scripture is hard to believe and hard to accept in the midst of heavy trials and struggles.
+This scripture is hard to believe or accept in the midst of heavy trials and struggles.
 There are certainly times when the Lord’s yoke does not seem easy or the burdens He allows light!
 There are keys to its truth, however.
-The key is to come to Him.
-Often we find our burdens heavy and difficult to bear because we are trying to carry burdens only He is equipped to carry.
+Often, we find our burdens heavy and difficult to bear because we are trying to carry burdens only He is equipped to carry.
 Developing the fruit of self-control is one of them.

-God teaches us how to turn everything over to Him and leave it there.
+The key is to come to Him.
+God teaches anyone who asks with a sincere heart how to turn everything over to Him and leave it there.
 Then it is His burden to bear on our behalf.
 Many burdens really are too much for us, weighing us down and bringing weariness to our souls.
 We carry burdens from our past and about our future.
 We also carry burdens for others that God did not give us to carry.
 Taking His yoke of discipline, submitting to His desires, becomes easier as we walk with God along our path to maturity, one day at a time.

 “Therefore do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For the Gentiles strive after all these things, and your heavenly Father knows that you need them.
-But seek first the kingdom of God and His righteousness, and all these things will be added unto you.Therefore do not worry about tomorrow, for tomorrow will worry about itself.
+But seek first the kingdom of God and His righteousness, and all these things will be added unto you.
+Therefore do not worry about tomorrow, for tomorrow will worry about itself.

 Today has enough trouble of its own.”
 Matthew 6:31-34 BSB